open-telemetry/opentelemetry-dotnet/test/OpenTelemetry.Instrumentation.AspNetCore.Tests/RouteTests/README.net8.0.md

 }
 ```

-## ConventionalRouting: Non-default action with route parameter and query string parameter
+## ConventionalRouting: Non-default action with route parameter and query string

 ```json
 {